quinfer/quinnference_website/content/teaching/algorthmic trading and investment.md

 - Your conclusions : summarise and state your critical assessment of the statement using the scientific evidence that you have present in the previous sections.

-	Students should produce an RMarkdown report to produce a html or pdf essay.
+	Students should use an RMarkdown report to produce a html or pdf essay.
 Due end of week 5 submitted electronically via TurnitinUK.

 #### Computer-based practical test (70%)
    - The assessment will be a mixed of computational, theoretical and inferential questions based on all the course material and readings.
 The assessment will be an open-book test, run via the Rstudio Server used throughout the course.
 Students are monitored on the Server and individal users logs are collected and check for collusion.